sriramnalla30/React-MongoDB/README.md

 # React-MongoDB

+NOTE :- if you want to run this app you need to download the node modules using npm install in cmd line inside the app

 India DriveHub
 India DriveHub is a car rental application built using React for the frontend and Express with MongoDB for the backend.
 This project aims to provide a seamless experience for users to book car rentals, manage customer information, and explore deals.